-- 1. The HE/LX Analysis software is to be used to analyze the data recorded by Holter recorders such as the NorthEast Monitoring DR180+, DR181, DR200/HE and the DR300. - 2.
+- 1. The HE/LX Analysis software is to be used to analyze the data recorded by Holter recorders such as the NorthEast Monitoring DR180+, DR181, DR200/HE, DR300 and the DR400. - 2.
 Detection of Arrhythmias: The HE/LX Analysis software assists in the evaluation of ECG recordings of cardiac rhythm when intermittent arrhythmias are suspected due to patient symptoms such as palpitations, transient ischemic attacks (TIAs), syncope (fainting), or other such symptoms as determined by the physician. - 3.
 Efficacy of Treatment: The HE/LX Analysis software assists in documenting the effect of pharmacological treatment of known arrhythmias is effective by measuring the frequency and duration of the arrhythmia compared to the frequency and duration prior to treatment. - 4.
-Pacemaker Evaluation: The HE/LX Analysis software assists in the evaluation of the function of implanted pacemakers to insure that the pacemaker is functioning within prescribed limits. - 5.
-Detection of Sleep Apnea: The HE/LX Analysis software assists physicians in determining the need for clinical diagnosis and evaluation by polysomnography based on the patient's score.
+Pacemaker Evaluation: The HE/LX Analysis software assists in the evaluation of the function of implanted pacemakers to insure that the pacemaker is functioning within prescribed limits.